Skip to main content

 icon-image

-The name of the picture to be shown in the center of the polygon or at a point.
+The name of the image to display at a point or in the center of a polygon.

 node,area|z17-[amenity=library] {